Alterith/lecture-notes/lecture05/README.md

 # Introduction to thread coordination

-- Sometimes multiple threads need to cooperate with each other to accomplish a job; in this case we say, that we need to coordinate the activity of the threads
+- Sometimes multiple threads need to cooperate with each other to accomplish a job; in this case, we say that we need to coordinate the activity of the threads.

-- The easiest way to coordiate threads is through access the memory all the treads share -- global memory and heap
+- The easiest way to coordiate threads is through accessing the memory all the treads share -- static memory and heap.

-- The exact way to achieve such a coordination is not trivial
+- The exact mechanism to achieve thread coordination is not trivial.

 - In the lecture, we looked at the problems of thread coordination by writing various versions of the program in which two threads -- a producer thread and a consumer thread -- need to coordinate according to the following protocol:
-  - producer is putting lines of text into a shared buffer
+  - producer is putting lines of text into a shared buffer;
-  - consumer takes lines of text out of the shared buffer
+  - consumer takes lines of text out of the shared buffer;
-  - each line produced by the producer has to be consumed exactly once by the consumer
+  - each line produced by the producer has to be consumed exactly once by the consumer.

 The code is
 [here](https://github.com/WITS-COMS2001/lecture-code/tree/master/thread-coordination).
 Take